thallam/newbie_news/README.md

-##Newbie.news - a hacker news style app for newbs
+##Newbie.news - a hacker news style app -for newbs.
-By Tom

-More changes from tom